-- Allowance for doubtful accounts is estimated based on expected customer payment experience, and influenced by specific customer behavior and regional economic factors (Notes 5, 14) - Inventories are remeasured based on the lower of cost and net realizable value (Note 6) - Amortization methods for property and equipment, including aircraft, are based on management's estimate of the most appropriate method to reflect the pattern of an asset's future economic benefit.
+- Allowance for doubtful accounts is estimated based on an expected credit loss impairment model based on historical trends, timing of recoveries and management's judgment as to whether current economic and credit conditions are such that actual losses are likely to differ from historical trends (Notes 5, 14) - Inventories are remeasured based on the lower of cost and net realizable value (Note 6) - Amortization methods for property and equipment, including aircraft, are based on management's estimate of the most appropriate method to reflect the pattern of an asset's future economic benefit.
 This includes judgment of what asset components constitute a significant cost in relation to the total cost of an asset (Note 7) - Impairment of long-lived assets is influenced by judgment in determining indicators of impairment and estimates used to measure impairment losses, if any (Note 7) - Recognition of identifiable assets and liabilities acquired in a business combination requires judgment as to their fair value (Note 24) - Goodwill and indefinite life intangible asset impairment is dependent on judgment used to identify indicators of impairment and estimates used to measure impairment losses, if any (Notes 8, 24) - Income taxes have judgment applied to determine when tax losses, credits and provisions are recognized based on tax rules in various jurisdictions (Note 9) - Defined benefit pension plan obligation and expense depends on assumptions used in the actuarial valuation (Note 12) - (V) Share capital Common shares are classified as equity.
-Incremental costs directly attributable to the issue of ordinary shares are recognized as a deduction from equity, net of any tax effects. - (W) New Standards Implemented The Company adopted amendments to IAS 7, Statement of Cash Flows and IAS 12, Recognition of Deferred Tax Assets for Unrealized Losses effective February 1, 2017 as required by the IASB.
+Incremental costs directly attributable to the issue of ordinary shares are recognized as a deduction from equity, net of any tax effects. - (W) New Standards Implemented The Company adopted the amendments to IAS 9 Financial Instruments, IFRS 15 Revenue from Contracts with Customers and the amended IFRS 2 Share-based payments effective February 1, 2018, as required by the IASB.